 In this example, each reduced transfer function is different from the others.
-Figure \ref{fig:bode_plots} shows the Bode diagrams of $P(s)$, $P_{\bar{V}}(s)$, and $P_{\rm rd}(s)$. $P_{\bar{V}}(s)$ and $P_{\rm rd}(s)$ well approximate $P(s)$ in the low frequency range, and the phase differs in the high frequency range.
+Fig. \ref{fig:bode_plots} shows the Bode diagrams of $P(s)$, $P_{\bar{V}}(s)$, and $P_{\rm rd}(s)$. $P_{\bar{V}}(s)$ and $P_{\rm rd}(s)$ well approximate $P(s)$ in the low-frequency range, and the phase differs in the high-frequency range.
 A detailed analysis of the approximation error will be studied in the future. \end{exmp}

-Although we have a controllability and observability-preserving reduced model $(A_{\bar{U}}, B_{\bar{V}(\bar{V}^{\top} \bar{U})^{-\top}}, C_{\bar{U}} )$, as mentioned in Example \ref{exmp:reduced_transfer_functions}, it is unclear whether the reduction is more effective than the other ones.
-For example, as we demonstrate below, the others have intuitive approximation errors.
+Although we have a controllability- and observability-preserving reduced model $(A_{\bar{U}}, B_{\bar{V}(\bar{V}^{\top} \bar{U})^{-\top}}, C_{\bar{U}} )$, as mentioned in Example \ref{exmp:reduced_transfer_functions}, it is unclear whether the reduction is more effective than the other ones.
+For example, as demonstrated here, the others have intuitive approximation errors:

 \begin{prop} Consider a system with $(A,B,C)$.
 Then, for $\bar{U} \in \mathcal{U}_{r}(A)$ and $\bar{V} \in \mathcal{U}_{r}(A^{\top})$, the transfer function is

 where $\bar{U}_{\perp} \in \mathcal{U}_{n-r} (-A^{\top})$ and $\bar{V} _{\perp} \in \mathcal{U}_{n-r} (-A)$. \end{prop}